 1 / 5Sharjah Fort (Al Hisn)

-π Al Ghuwair - Hay Al Gharb, Sharjah
+π Al Ghuwair, Sharjah

 I really enjoyed exploring Sharjah Fort (Al Hisn).
 Their description: Built in 1823 and is standing majestically today in the Heart of Sharjah, the Sharjah Fort stands for an important historical era, when it was used as a headquarters for Sharjah Government, a residence for the ruling family and as a jail.
 This historic landmark offers a fascinating collection that provides visitors with a unique opportunity to experience Sharjah.
 Tons of artifacts and rooms to explore.